-The 2019 energy audit highlighted several long-term measures, such as switching over to LEDs in warehouses and manufacturing facilities, which have been implemented in some areas.
-Further retrofitting in the dye works and in parts of the factory outlet is planned for 2023.
+The 2019 energy audit highlighted several long-term measures, such as switching over to LEDs in warehouses and man facturing facilities, which have been implemented in some areas.
+In 2023, a complete conversion to LED was carried out in the dyeing plant.

-The aim of the external audit is to continuously improve energy efficiency and reduce emissions.
+The aim of the external audit is to were implemented continuously improve energy efficiency and reduce emissions.
 To this end, appropriate targets and measures were defined and implemented as part of the audit.
 An external energy consultant was brought on board for this purpose with whom we regularly engage in dialogue.
+A new audit is planned for 2024.
 (302-4, 302-5, 305-5)